Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Diffusion Limits: Fluid Scale, Fluctuation Scale, and the OU Regime

-This section links the discrete-time SGD recursion to a continuous-time SDE whose diffusion term is \emph{not arbitrary}: its covariance is determined by the mini-batch sampling model and the intrinsic noise geometry derived in Section~\ref{sec:fisher-alignment}.
-Specifically, $G^\star(\theta)$ was defined in Section~\ref{sec:setup} and shown in Theorem~\ref{thm:godambe-alignment} to govern the leading-order mini-batch covariance.
-Near a nondegenerate critical point, the SDE linearizes to an Ornstein--Uhlenbeck (OU) process, and its stationary covariance is characterized by a Lyapunov equation.
-The resulting ``temperature'' parameter $\tau=\eta/b$ is the scalar that converts sampling effort into diffusion strength.
-Diffusion approximations are a standard tool in OR for reducing complex stochastic systems to tractable Brownian models \citep{harrison1985brownian,whitt2002stochastic}; the present setting is analogous, with the sampling mechanism playing the role of the arrival process.
+This section links the discrete-time SGD recursion to a continuous-time stochastic process whose diffusion coefficient is determined by the mini-batch covariance $G^\star(\theta)$ identified in Section~\ref{sec:fisher-alignment}.
+The link is \emph{not} a raw diffusion limit at fixed batch size: the martingale quadratic variation of the raw interpolation is of order $\eta/b$ and vanishes as $\eta\downarrow 0$, so the raw process converges to the deterministic gradient-flow ODE.
+The nondegenerate stochastic limit appears only after centering around that ODE and rescaling by $\sqrt{b/\eta}$, yielding a fluctuation process whose limiting covariance structure is exactly $G^\star$.
+Near a nondegenerate optimum, this fluctuation process is an Ornstein--Uhlenbeck (OU) process whose stationary covariance $\Sigma_U$ satisfies a fluctuation-scale Lyapunov equation.
+On the original iterate scale, the linearized discrete recursion of Proposition~\ref{prop:discrete_lyap} admits a unique stationary covariance $\Sigma_\eta^{\mathrm{lin}}$ that matches $(\eta/b)\Sigma_U$ at leading order in $\eta$, recovering the paper's ``effective temperature'' $\tau=\eta/b$ on the correct scale; we do not claim an invariant law for the nonlinear SGD iterates.
+Diffusion approximations are a standard tool in OR for reducing stochastic systems to tractable Brownian models \citep{harrison1985brownian,whitt2002stochastic}; the present setting is analogous, with the sampling mechanism playing the role of the arrival process.

-The stationary covariance and risk expressions derived below depend only on the local second-moment structure of the oracle noise and do not require independence across oracle calls; a martingale-difference oracle (Assumption~\ref{ass:oracle_info}) suffices.